Facts about S.E. Hinton

 Extra credit

-Hinton’s early novels have been made into popular films, and The Outsiders (1983) and Rumble Fish (1983) were both directed by Francis Ford Coppola… She is especially cagey about her age, and some sources list her birth year as 1950 (or 1949).
+A 2005 story in The New York Times said that Hinton”is married to David Inhofe, a software engineer.
+They have a son, Nick, 22, at college back East.”
+The same article reported that “she met Mr. Inhofe in her freshman biology class at the University of Tulsa”… S.E.
+Hinton’s early novels have been made into popular films, and The Outsiders and Rumble Fish (both released in 1983) were directed by Francis Ford Coppola… S.E.
+Hinton has long been cagey about her age; some sources list her birth year as 1950 (or 1949).
 About The Outsiders she has said in interviews, “I was actually fifteen when I first began it.
 It was the year I was sixteen and a junior in high school that I did the majority of work.”
-She graduated from Tulsa’s Will Rogers High School in 1966, which would mean she turned 18 in the summer of 1966 (the book came out in the spring of 1967, while Hinton was a freshman at the University of Tulsa).
+She graduated from Tulsa’s Will Rogers High School in 1966, which would typically mean she turned 18 in the summer of 1966 (and would match with her statement that she was age 16 during her junior year).
+The Outsiders came out in the spring of 1967, while Hinton was a freshman at the University of Tulsa.
+With these dates in hand, we are comfortable stating that 1948 is her year of birth.